 Signing the startup stock option agreement

-An employee receives a stock option agreement or stock option grant that outlines the rights of both employee and employer about their stock options, including any vesting conditions or expiration dates associated with them.
+An employee receives a stock option agreement that outlines the rights of both employee and employer about their stock options, including any vesting conditions or expiration dates associated with them.
 An employee usually receives an Offer Letter to start, and then a more detailed document or Plan Rules that should be signed by both parties.

 Stock option agreements are legal documents that typically contain the following information:

 - Exercise price per share

 - Vesting schedule

 - Administration and exercise of option

 - ..and other legalese on non-transferability of options, tax obligations, change in control, governing laws, etc.

 A stock option holder is not able to exercise options until those options have vested.
 And until the option is exercised, the option holder does not have stockholder rights.
 Which means until options have vested, the option holder don't gain full rights to their slice of the cake.

 The purpose of vesting schedule is to tie some obligation of performance (or time) to the options.
 It’s why employee stock option plans are such a powerful tool for incentivising your team to stay longer (and work smarter) towards the ultimate success of the company.